abajwa-hw/security-workshops/Setup-kerberos-Ambari.md

 ##### Setup kerberos

-- Install kerberos (usually needed on each node but sandbox only has one)
+- Install kerberos (on cluster this is only needed on one node)
 ```
 yum -y install krb5-server krb5-libs krb5-auth-dialog krb5-workstation
 ```